axone-protocol/docs/docs/whitepaper/roles.md

 <br/>

-For more informations about the rules, please clic here. (lien vers DS rules)
+For more informations about the rules, please clic [here](/docs/whitepaper/data-spaces#ds-governance).